 Our preoccupation with mobile devices can be a significant intrusion in our everyday life, but there are ways we can take back control and return to the days when our phone simply existed to make life easier.

-The Google Play store has over three million apps, and Apple’s app store has over two million apps available.
+The Google Play store and Apple’s app store have millions of available apps each.
 Most of us have our phones filled with apps that are supposed to make us more productive, informed and entertained.
 But overload can lead to overwhelm very quickly!

 Taking time to do an ‘app purge’ occasionally is good practice to bring sanity back to your phone.
 And life.

 If you haven’t started using dictation as part of your daily smartphone use, you don’t know what you are missing.
 This is a game changer.
 It is more efficient to speak text, email or reminder than to type on the small keyboard.